Bounded and Unbounded Functions: To Infinity and Beyond!

 We can put this function in our box and put it in the moving truck.

 The function f(x) = ex not bounded above, but it is bounded below by 0.
 It doesn't ever equal 0, but we can still fit it in a box.
-We can't close the lid, we will have to put it at the top of the pile.
+We can't close the lid, so we'll have to put it at the top of the pile.

 The function f(x) = x3 is not bounded above or below.
 We will leave this one here for the next tenants.